sebastiandagostino/graph-builder/README.md

 There is another parameter that is optional:

-* _Improve_: A positive or negative number to use as vote position in the improvement algorithm
+* _Additional Nodes_: must be positive number to use as amount of new nodes in the improvement algorithm

 Alternatively the application can be run with the following bash script: